← Environmental Law Center← Centro de Derecho Ambiental

 Pull quotesCitas destacadas

-"se aprueba oficializar y consolidar la implementación del Sistema de Comando de Incidentes (SCI) como el sistema de manejo de emergencias para la atención de incendios forestales"
+"se aprueba oficializar y consolidar la implementación del Sistema de Comando de Incidentes (SCI) como el sistema de manejo de emergencias para la atención de incendios forestales que debe atender el Sistema Nacional de Áreas de Conservación (SINAC) en cualquier nivel de atención que sea declarado en el ámbito local, regional y nacional"

-"it is approved to officialize and consolidate the implementation of the Incident Command System (ICS) as the emergency management system for forest fire response"
+"it is approved to officialize and consolidate the implementation of the Incident Command System (ICS) as the emergency management system for forest fire response that the National System of Conservation Areas (SINAC) must handle at any level of response declared at the local, regional, and national levels"

-"se aprueba oficializar y consolidar la implementación del Sistema de Comando de Incidentes (SCI) como el sistema de manejo de emergencias para la atención de incendios forestales"
+"se aprueba oficializar y consolidar la implementación del Sistema de Comando de Incidentes (SCI) como el sistema de manejo de emergencias para la atención de incendios forestales que debe atender el Sistema Nacional de Áreas de Conservación (SINAC) en cualquier nivel de atención que sea declarado en el ámbito local, regional y nacional"

 Full documentDocumento completo

-throughout the entire text - Full Text of Norm 007 Approves the formalization and consolidation of the implementation of the Incident Command System (Sistema de Comando de Incidentes, SCI) as the emergency management system for forest fire response and formalizes specific protocols for forest fire response Full Text of record: C520F NATIONAL SYSTEM OF CONSERVATION AREAS NATIONAL SYSTEM OF CONSERVATION AREAS NATIONAL COUNCIL OF CONSERVATION AREAS EXECUTIVE SECRETARIAT R-CONAC-SINAC-007-2009.-San José, at eight o'clock on the eighth of January of the year two thousand nine.
+in the entirety of the text - Full Text of Norm 007 Approves the formal adoption and consolidation of the implementation of the Incident Command System (SCI) as the emergency management system for forest fire response and formally adopts specific protocols for forest fire response Full Text of record: C520F NATIONAL SYSTEM OF CONSERVATION AREAS NATIONAL SYSTEM OF CONSERVATION AREAS NATIONAL COUNCIL OF CONSERVATION AREAS EXECUTIVE SECRETARIAT R-CONAC-SINAC-007-2009.-San José, at eight o'clock on the eighth of January, two thousand nine.

-2º-The country has been carrying out actions for the prevention and control of forest fires since 1978 aimed at reducing the area affected by these disasters, fostering integrated fire management that promotes the regeneration, conservation, and protection of biodiversity.
+2º-The country has been carrying out forest fire prevention and control actions since 1978, aimed at reducing the area affected by these events, promoting integrated fire management to encourage the regeneration, conservation, and protection of biodiversity.

-4º-In 1980, FIRESCOPE (Firefighting Resources of California Organized for Potential Emergencies) in the State of California of the United States of America established the Incident Command System (SCI) following the large forest fires that occurred in the 1970s in that North American state.
+4º-In 1980, FIRESCOPE (Firefighting Resources of California Organized for Potential Emergencies) in the State of California, United States of America, established the Incident Command System (SCI) following the large forest fires that occurred in the 1970s in that North American state.

-5º-The Incident Command System (SCI) has been adopted and used worldwide in the response to various emergencies, events, and operations, always maintaining the nine principles that govern it: common terminology, span of control, modular organization, integrated communications, plans consolidated into one (IAP), unity of command, unified command, and clearly marked facilities with precise names and designated locations.
+5º-The Incident Command System (SCI) has been adopted and used worldwide for the response to various emergencies, events, and operations, always maintaining the nine principles that govern it: common terminology, span of control, modular organization, integrated communications, consolidated action plans into a single incident action plan (PAI), unity of command, unified command, and facilities that are clearly marked, with a precise designation and determined location.

-8º-In October 2004, the Pan-American Conference on Forest Fires was held in San José, Costa Rica, and the final conclusions set out in the Declaration of San José state the need for Latin American countries to implement the Incident Command System (SCI) to strengthen the capacities of the organizations responsible for forest fire response.
+8º-In October 2004, the Pan-American Wildland Fire Conference was held in San José, Costa Rica.
+Among the final conclusions established in the Declaration of San José, the need for Latin American countries to implement the Incident Command System (SCI) to strengthen the capacities of the organizations responsible for forest fire response was stated.

-10.-In March 2007, the Eighteenth Session of the Committee on Forestry (COFO) of the Food and Agriculture Organization of the United Nations (FAO) was held in Rome, Italy, at which the final document "Voluntary Guidelines for Fire Management, Principles and Strategic Actions" was presented, which was the product of the work of fire management specialists worldwide.
-At this meeting, COFO asked its members to use these Guidelines and instructed the FAO to facilitate their application; this Guideline mentions the adoption and implementation by countries of the Incident Command System (SCI).
+10.-In March 2007, the Eighteenth Session of the Committee on Forestry (COFO) of the Food and Agriculture Organization of the United Nations (FAO) was held in Rome, Italy, where the final document "Voluntary Guidelines for Fire Management, Principles and Strategic Actions" was presented.
+This document was the product of work by specialists in fire management worldwide.
+At this meeting, the COFO requested its members to use these Guidelines and entrusted the FAO with facilitating their application.
+This Guideline mentions the adoption and implementation by countries of the Incident Command System (SCI).

-11.-In May 2007, the IV International Conference on Forest Fires was held in Seville, Spain.
-In the Declaration of the Conference drafted by the representatives of the Thirteen Regional Networks on Forest Fires and the participants in the Regional Sessions of the Conference, countries were recommended to adopt the Incident Command System (SCI) and the FAO was asked for the annual publication of the countries that have adopted it.
+11.-In May 2007, the IV International Wildland Fire Conference was held in Seville, Spain.
+In the Declaration of the Conference, prepared by the representatives of the Thirteen Regional Wildland Fire Networks and the participants in the Regional Sessions of the Conference, countries were recommended to adopt the Incident Command System (SCI), and the FAO was requested to annually publish the list of countries that have adopted it.

 THE NATIONAL COUNCIL OF CONSERVATION AREAS OF THE NATIONAL SYSTEM OF CONSERVATION AREAS,

-3º-With the objective of effective implementation of the SCI, coordinated training processes shall be carried out at the basic, intermediate, and specialization levels to strengthen the technical and operational capabilities of the personnel of the National System of Conservation Areas, along with the implementation of simulations and drills where officials from the institutions that make up CONIFOR and others who are necessary to convene shall be incorporated.
+3º-With the objective of an effective implementation of the SCI, coordinated training processes will be carried out at the basic, intermediate, and specialization levels to strengthen the technical and operational capacities of the personnel of the National System of Conservation Areas, and the implementation of simulations and drills where officials from the institutions that make up CONIFOR and others necessary to convene will be incorporated.

-4º-It takes effect upon its publication in the Official Gazette La Gaceta.
+4º-It shall be effective upon its publication in the Official Gazette La Gaceta.

 Whereas: